The Writing Center offers support to DU student writing groups.

 A writing group supported by the Writing Center requires no prior experience in writing groups.
 Writing Center consultants work with student writing groups to facilitate discussions and to help writers ask questions, get and give helpful feedback, and become comfortable working in a writing group over time.

-Contact the Writing Center today about joining a writing group at 303-871-7456 or email@example.com (please include "writing group" in the subject line).
+Contact the Writing Center today about getting help with facilitating a writing group at 303-871-7456 or firstname.lastname@example.org (please include "writing group" in the subject line).